ryardley/ts-bus/README.md

 "*" matches everything within a single namespace eg. "foo" but not "foo.bar"
 ```

 This is inherited directly from EventEmitter2 which ts-bus currently uses under the hood.
-I would like to investigate a stronger pattern matching syntax in the future that can take account of payload and event metadata.
-Submit an issue if you have ideas for syntax etc.

 ## React extensions